Hovercraft: Early efforts

 In 1931, Finnish aero engineer Toivo J. Kaario began designing a developed version of a vessel using an air cushion and built a prototype Pintaliitäjä ('Surface Glider'), in 1937.
 His design included the modern features of a lift engine blowing air into a flexible envelope for lift.
-However, he never received funding to build his design.
 Kaario's efforts were followed closely in the Soviet Union by Vladimir Levkov, who returned to the solid-sided design of the Versuchsgleitboot.
 Levkov designed and built a number of similar craft during the 1930s, and his L-5 fast-attack boat reached 70 kn in testing.
 However, the start of World War II put an end to his development work.

 During World War II, an American engineer, Charles Fletcher, invented a walled air cushion vehicle, the Glidemobile.
 Because the project was classified by the U.S. government, Fletcher could not file a patent.

-In April 1958, Ford engineers demonstrated the Glide-air, a 3 ft model of a wheel-less vehicle that speeds on a thin film of air only 76.2 μm (3/1000 of an inch) above its table top roadbed.
+In April 1958, Ford engineers demonstrated the Glide-air, a 3 ft model of a wheel-less vehicle that speeds on a thin film of air only 76.2 μm (3/1000 of an inch) above its tabletop roadbed.
 An article in Modern Mechanix quoted Andrew A. Kucher, Ford's vice president in charge of Engineering and Research noting "We look upon Glide-air as a new form of high-speed land transportation, probably in the field of rail surface travel, for fast trips of distances of up to about 1000 mi".

 In 1959, Ford displayed a hovercraft concept car, the Ford Levacar Mach I.

-In August 1961, Popular Science reported on the Aeromobile 35B, an air-cushion vehicle (ACV) that was invented by William Bertelsen and was envisioned to revolutionise the transportation system, with personal hovering self-driving cars that could speed up to 1500 mph.
+In August 1961, Popular Science reported on the Aeromobile 35B, an air-cushion vehicle (ACV) that was invented by William R. Bertelsen and was envisioned to revolutionise the transportation system, with personal hovering self-driving cars that could speed up to 1500 mph.